Filler Failure Repair Authority Guide

 Will this repair surgery leave scars?
 How long is recovery?

-We specialize in "micro-pinhole technique" with wounds only pinhole-sized (hidden in skin texture or mucosa), healing to virtually invisible scars.
+We specialize in "micro-pinhole technique" with wounds only pinhole-sized (hidden in skin texture or mucosa), leaving a scar that is barely noticeable once healed.
 Most patients experience only mild swelling and bruising, recovering within 1-2 weeks for normal social activities.

 What is "pillow face"?
 How is it different from normal post-procedure swelling?